A moist, delicious marble cake, swirled with cookie butter & topped with a gorgeous crumble of crumbs, oats & nuts. Serve cold, or warm as a pud!

-First off, let me just say that I LOVE speculoos!
-But it is really a guilty treat for me, as I do try and avoid super-sugary spreads like this.
+Do you love cookie butter?
+I do!
+But it is really a treat for me, as I do try and avoid super-sugary spreads like this.
 But it is just so good!
-Great on toast, as a dip for fruit sticks, or – my favourite late night indulgence – spread it onto a plain biscuit and top with melted chocolate.
-YUM!
+Great on toast, as a dip for fruit sticks, or spread it onto a plain biscuit and top with melted chocolate.
 Instant, gooey, millionaire’s shortbread.
-You can thank me later.

-Speculoos aka biscoff aka Lotus caramelised biscuit spread aka cookie butter is one of those spreads, like Nutella, that can do so much more than tart up a slice of toast or a sandwich.
-The Internet abounds with recipes that use Nutella (including several of mine!), and speculoos/biscoff/cookie butter as an ingredient is rapidly catching up.
+Cookie butter – aka Speculoos aka biscoff aka Lotus spread – can do so much more than simply top a slice of toast or a sandwich.
+The Internet abounds with recipes that use it as an ingredient.
 It’s even been made into speculoos hamantaschen!

-I decided to use it to make a moist and delicious swirl for my marble cake, and then in a moment of craziness, I added a layer of speculoos crumble to the top for good measure.
-The finished cake looked fab under its streusel topping (and no need to mess about with frosting – hurrah!) and was get-in-my-face fantastic!
+I decided to use it to make a moist and delicious swirl for my marble cake, and then in a moment of craziness, I added a layer of cookie butter crumble to the top for good measure.
+The finished cake looked fab under its streusel topping and tasted fantastic!
 We ate it after Shabbat lunch with some fruit salad and ice-cream and it was gorgeous!
-It also goes brilliantly well with a nice cup of tea 🙂
+It also goes brilliantly well with a nice cup of tea.

 If you want deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe. (of course, I’ll never pass on your email address to anyone.)